Puji97/webdev-lab-notebook/reflection.md

 ### 07-JavaScript

-Enter your reflections on this section here.

-07-javascript

 1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
    A. Javascript was the most challening one.
 I used the videos as well as the solutions and had to study a lot into it to complete the exercises.